Disease Modifying Therapies Choices booklet

 What are the side effects?

-Like Gilenya, Ponesimod can cause an initial decrease in heart rate.
+The most common side effects include the common cold, raised liver enzymes and upper respiratory tract infection.
+Other less common side effects include dizziness, headache, vertigo, macular oedema, and anxiety.
+Ponvory can also cause an initial decrease in heart rate.
 An electrocardiogram (ECG) will be given to check the electrical activity of the heart before the first dose.
-If there is an increased risk of a slowed heart rate, the first dose will be monitored for up to four hours.
-An ECG will also be repeated at the end of monitoring.
+If there is an increased risk of a slowed heart rate you will be monitored for up to four hours after your first dose.
+An ECG will also be repeated at the end of this initial monitoring (45).

 Rebif (beta interferon 1a)